Eldra Buckley

 Eldra Clemond Buckley (born June 23, 1985) is former American football running back.
 He was signed by the San Diego Chargers as an undrafted free agent in 2007, after playing college football at the University of Tennessee at Chattanooga.

 Buckley has also played for the Philadelphia Eagles and the Detroit Lions.

-Early years
+Early life

 Buckley attended Charleston High School in Charleston, Mississippi and was a letterman in football and track.
 In football, he was a starter as a running back.
 In track, as a senior, he placed sixth at the Mississippi Outdoor State Class 3A Meet on the 110 meter high hurdles.

 College career

 At Northwest Mississippi Community College in Senatobia, Mississippi, Buckley accounted for 1,300 yards and 12 touchdowns on 160 carries for the Rangers in 2004.
 140 yards per game on the ground for the Rangers and earned Junior College All-America honors as well as Most Valuable Player of the Mississippi Junior College North Division Ranked No. 23 among junior college players.
 Buckley finished at Northwest with 160 rushes for 1,300 yards and 12 touchdowns in 2004.

 Despite only playing two years for Chattanooga, Buckley is fourth on the Mocs’ all-time rushing list.
 He totaled 2,437 yards in two seasons and holds the No. 1 and No. 2 marks on UTC's single season rushing list.
 The 1,204 yards he amassed in his senior year is second only to the 1,233 yards he piled up in his junior campaign.

 He became the leader of the offense and was the 2006 recipient of the Woodrow Wolford Sr. Football Scholarship.